Lampshade: Consideration of light bulb heat

 A lamp shade's surfaces have varying proximity to the light bulb or light source itself, depending on the size and shape of the shade.
 With larger shades this is less of a problem, since the shade provides an ample funnel for the movement of air up through the shade, whereby heat from the bulb leaves the top of the shade through the opening.
 However, with smaller shades consideration has to be given to proximity of the shade surface to the bulb, especially in miniature shades used on chandeliers.
 Here, and especially with shades which have sloped sides, the distance between the surface and the bulb reduces making the risk of overheating a concern.
-The heat generated by incandescent light bulbs can scorch fabric lampshades and can crack glass shades.
-All of these problems can be avoided by installing LED lights.
-These save energy, last longer and emit very little heat.
+The heat generated by incandescent light bulbs can scorch fabric lampshades and even crack glass shades.
+All of these problems are precluded by using LED lamps, which use much less energy, last much longer, and emit very little heat.